The WSU Cougar statue on the Pullman campus, surrounded by vibrant red autumn leaves.

 Ink and Pen Creative Writing

-Hi, I’m Ani, the founder and co-leader of the Ink & Pen Creative Writing Club.
-I’m an English major and Communications minor, professional overthinker, part-time witch, and Substack writer.
-My favorite books are Pride and Prejudice, Hamlet, Le Mort D’Arthur, Breast and Eggs, and Dreams of Trespass: Tales of a Harem Girlhood.
+My favorite books are Pride and Prejudice, HamletLe Mort D’ArthurBreast and Eggs, and Dreams of Trespass: Tales of a Harem Girlhood.
 I’m really proud of the community we’ve been building with the club, and I hope more of you join and feel comfortable sharing your writing!

 Aunjelique Andersen

-I am currently involved in various clubs and serve in leadership roles, including leading Cougs & Cubs Club and Ink & Pen Creative Writing.
+I am currently involved in various clubs, including Cougs & Cubs Club and Ink & Pen Creative Writing.
 I have also participated in student leadership opportunities that have helped me grow as a communicator and organizer.
-I love connecting with fellow students and getting them engaged with global programming and events.
+I love connecting with fellow students and getting them engaged in Global Campus programming and events.
+In my spare time, I enjoy photography and videography, as well as creating coloring books and educational workbooks geared toward elementary students.

 David Gommenginger

-RAA Board Member/Club Leader
+RAA Board Member; Club Leader

 Pre-Law Society Global

-In my free time, I enjoy sailing, reading nonfiction, scuba diving, running half-marathons, DIY projects, and playing fetch with my Corgi.
+In my free time, I enjoy sailing, reading nonfiction, scuba diving, running half-marathons, DIY projects, and playing fetch with my corgi.

 Cris Hylton

-ASWSUG Director of Outreach/Club Leader
+ASWSUG Director of Outreach; Club Leader

 Cougs Get Lit-erary